We were proud to be a finalist in this years Cumbria Tourism Holiday Park of the Year Award.

 Childrens meals available in our restaurant

-We’re thrilled to announce that Park Cliffe Camping & Caravan Estate has been selected for the 2016 Certificate of Excellence, reflecting the consistently great reviews we’ve earned on TripAdvisor.
+We’re thrilled to announce that Park Cliffe Camping & Caravan Estate has been selected again for a Certificate of Excellence, reflecting the consistently great reviews we’ve earned on TripAdvisor.
 Thank you to all our lovely guests.

 Park Cliffe is delighted to have been designated as a ‘Bee Friendly Park ‘, in association with the David Bellamy Conservation Award Scheme.